lmigueldf/doc/guide/plugins.md

 To demonstrate the plugin system, take the [GeoLocation Plugin](https://github.com/gameclosure/geoloc) as an example.
 It will be referenced throughout the documentation.

+To install the Geolocation addon, run `basil install geoloc`.
+It will be installed under `devkit/addons/geoloc`.
+You can also manually install addons under the `addons` directory.

+If you would like to add your plugin to the list of plugins that can be automatically installed with `basil install` please open up a discussion with us.

 #### Using plugins from your game

 The user of the plugin must include it in the `manifest.json` file under the "addons" section: